 An Indian actor and rugby advocate who brings a fierce, intellectual intensity to both cinema and the playing field.

-Rahul Bose defies easy categorization, operating with equal passion in the worlds of art, athletics, and activism.
-On screen, he emerged as a leading figure of parallel Hindi cinema, known for his nuanced performances in thoughtful, often socially conscious films.
-His roles are marked by a raw, cerebral quality, whether in early indie hits or later mainstream projects.
-Off-screen, Bose is a dedicated rugby player and administrator, serving as the president of Rugby India and actively promoting the sport's growth.
+Rahul Bose serves as the president of Rugby India while maintaining a career as a film actor in parallel Hindi cinema.
+Born on 27 July 1967, he emerged as a leading figure in thoughtful, often socially conscious films.
+His on-screen roles are marked by a raw, cerebral quality.
+Off-screen, Bose plays rugby and actively promotes the sport's growth.
 He is also a vocal social commentator, writing and speaking on issues from gender equality to climate change.
-His life is a blend of physical rigor and artistic sensitivity, making him a unique and influential voice in contemporary India.
+His life blends physical rigor with artistic sensitivity, making him a unique voice in contemporary Indian culture.

 1965–1980